hexagonix/Doc/Hexagonix/Hexagonix.en.md

 <div align="justify">

-If you have knowledge of creating x86 assembly code and would like to help with system development, feel free to send me an email!
-See [here](https://github.com/hexagonix/Doc/blob/main/Hexagonix/README.en.md#author) how to contact me!
+If you have knowledge of creating x86 assembly code and would like to help with system development, feel free to send an [email](mailto:hexagonixdev@gmail.com)!

 </div>